 Yes

-This type of education is permitted by the Italian legal system and exercisable by families of fulfilling the obligation to educate minors of 16 years:
+Home schooling is admitted by the Italian legal system and exercisable by families of fulfilling the obligation to educate minors of 16 years:

 • directly, therefore fulfilling the education obligation within the domestic context;